algorythmik/useful-one-liners/README.md

 `docker rm $(docker ps -a -q)`

-`docker top CONTAINER`
-- list all running processes of a container
 - some useful arguments:
     - `--name` to name a container
     - `--detach` run in the detached mode
     - `--env` (`-e`) pass in an environment variable `docker container stop [list of names]` to stop containers

+- Inspecting containers:

+`docker container top CONTAINER`: list all running processes of a container

+`docker container inspect`: displaying details of one  or more container

+`docker container stats`: displays perfromance stats for all containers in a real-time stream

 ## Kuberneters
 - Get list of pods: